bobig6/nestjs-prisma-boilerplate-k8s/README.md

     - **Testing**: Executes unit and integration tests.
     - **Vulnerability Scans**: Uses Snyk and Trivy for security checks.
     - **Build and Push Docker Image**: Builds and pushes to Docker Hub.
+    - **Minikube**: Simulates a deployment with Kubernetes.
+It sets up a local cluster with Minikube and deploys the application.
+After that it stops the cluster and removes the deployment.

 ---